 “A monumental question for leaders [coaches] in any organization to consider is: How much greatness are we willing to grant people?”

 I love this thought.
 This is not a rhetorical question either.
 Think on it.
 Answer it for yourself.
 Because it makes all the difference about what you do next, once you decide who you are leading.

-My dude, Master Yoda MacKay, shared with me his ‘Levels of Leadership’ some time ago (below).
+As Mike MacKay shared with me, his ‘Levels of Leadership’ some time ago (below).
 In paraphrasing and subbing out the word leadership for influence, here’s what I got for you (Yeah… yeah… I know that’s not grammatically correct, but it sounds better!)…

 The first level of influence is “leading” oneself.
 This takes place long before you step foot in the gym.
 And takes shape in the form of the thoughts you fashion in your mind about your athletes (and your coaching staff).

 “That which you look for you will find,” I once read.
 Well, listening for passion, contribution and commitment is the practice of a special coach – and person.

 The second level of influence is giving energy to the group.
 How can you tell you’re fulfilling this intention?
 Look into to the eyes of the players and be prepared to ask yourself, “Who am I being, right now, that their eyes are not shining?”
 Invite information and expression.
 Speak to their passion.
 And, look for an opportunity to pass them the baton.

 The third level of influence is knowing when and who to follow.
 As humbling and uncomfortable as it may be, your athletes often have the answers to your questions.
 Step back.
 Ask.
 Listen.

 Once you master the art and science of these three steps, you’ll be ready for the final (fourth) level: influence.
 Others, including your athletes, will be willing, eager and committed to following the direction set out for the group.

 So as the onset of a new season, or new training camp begins, be mindful of the thoughts you hold.